deva-prakash-j/amazon-product-api/README.md

  - Extract products data from search result.
  - Extract single product by using ASIN.
  - Extract product review by using ASIN.
- - Extract ist of categories.
+ - Extract list of categories.

 ## Endpoints